janosh/thesis/thesis.typ

 === #wrenformer High-energy Predictions
 <sec:wrenformer-high-energy-predictions>

+#figure(
-#figure(caption: [
+  caption: [
     *Symmetry analysis of the 941 #wrenformer high-predicted-energy failure cases.*
     Included are all points in the shaded rectangle defined by $E_"DFT hull dist" < 1$ and $E_"ML hull dist" > 1$.
     The spacegroup sunburst (bottom left) plot shows that 85% of severe energy overestimations are orthorhombic with 82% from spacegroup 71.
     The table on the right shows occurrence counts of exact structure prototypes for each material in the sunburst plot as well as their corresponding prevalence in the training set.
-])[
+  ],
+)[
   #image("figs/mbd/hull-dist-parity-wrenformer-failures.svg", width: 80%),
   #stack(
     dir: ltr,